-Progress in 2024: Through quarter three, Energy Trust has 23 partners enrolled to deliver incentives to residential and multifamily customers, up from 19 enrolled through quarter two 2023.
-Those partners delivered no- and low-cost offers to 2,800 customers in that time period.
+Progress in 2024: Through quarter two, Energy Trust has 21 partners enrolled to deliver incentives to residential and multifamily customers, up from 19 enrolled through quarter two 2023.
+Those partners delivered no- and low-cost offers to 5,000 customers through midyear.
 We expect the volume of projects and incentives delivered to grow over time.